 This person will be responsible for your health and well-being when you are at school.
 They ensure the smooth running of the domestic side of your boarding school house, such as making sure you actually get your clothes to the laundry on the correct day!

-Pastoral care refers to your wellbeing and that you feel happy, safe, involved and able to perform to your best.
-If you feel lonely or worried about anything always talk to your Houseparent, Tutor or person in charge of Pastoral.
+Pastoral care refers to your wellbeing and enusring that you feel happy, safe, involved and able to perform to your best.
+If you feel lonely or worried about anything always talk to your Houseparent, Tutor or the person in charge of Pastoral.

 This is the time in the day that is set aside for you to do your homework.
 It usually takes place after dinner.
-Everyone will be doing Prep at the same time but the older students Prep time may finish later.
+Everyone will be doing Prep at the same time but the older students may finish later.